Wandalen/wTools/module/core/tree_fmt/readme.md

 > **Deprecated:** This crate has been renamed to [`data_fmt`](https://crates.io/crates/data_fmt).
 > Use `data_fmt` for all new projects.
 This is the final release of `tree_fmt`.

-Multi-format data visualization library: 10 formatters, 31 variants, zero core dependencies.
+Multi-format data visualization library: 10 formatters, 33 variants, zero core dependencies.

 ## Why data_fmt?

 **Build once, format anywhere:** Create your data structure once, then output as ASCII table, JSON, HTML, SQL, YAML, tree view, or 6 other formats — without rebuilding data.
-Features granular compilation (31 flags) and zero core dependencies.
+Features granular per-variant compilation and zero core dependencies.

 > The name `tree_fmt` was misleading — trees are just 1 of 10 output formats.
 The crate is a general-purpose **data formatter**, hence the rename to `data_fmt`.